EgemennSahin/Association-Rule-for-Recently-Played-Artist-Trends/README.md

     | Rows | Artist, Next Artist |
     | Column | SUM(Transitions) |
 3. Change into a treemap to visualize the data as it is efficient for grouping the transitions between artists by artist

+#

+If you have any questions, please feel free to e-mail me.